What Can You Do with a Graphic Design Degree? Exploring Your Options

 Graphic design is so profoundly versatile, that your imagination and your passion for the work can take it almost anywhere.
 “As an undergrad, I never would have imagined my trajectory would provide me with so many opportunities,” Lewin says.
 “I’ve worked on package designs for video game titles, branding projects for small businesses, print collateral for pharmaceutical companies, online and retail marketing advertisements, organized photoshoots and art directed TV commercials.”

 Lewin’s biggest piece of advice for aspiring designers is to never settle in a role if you are unhappy.
 There is more out there, so keep trying and keep looking for what inspires you!

 “You can take your graphic design foundation and apply it to any creative project, on any platform, using any media or technology,” Ruane says.
 “The principles of design are always top of mind, and the educational background can serve you well in any number of specialties.”

 So does a Graphic Design degree sound right for you?
-Learn more about your learning options by visiting the Rasmussen College Graphic Design degree page.
+Learn more about your learning options by visiting the Rasmussen University Graphic Design degree page.

 *Burning-Glass.com (analysis of 33,170 graphic design degree job postings, Apr.
 01, 2019 - Mar.
 31, 2020).

 Adobe Flash is a registered trademark of Adobe, Inc.

 EDITOR’S NOTE: This article was originally published in September 2014.
 It has since been updated to include information relevant to 2020.
 Insight from sources remains from original article.